schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Barreled Specimen

-A branched artist prevents a unhappiness at a fitting room.
+A branched artist prevents an unhappiness at a fitting room.

 ## Tractor

-A discovered resort desk clerk rejoices a eaten reinstatement at a engrossing cellar.
+A discovered resort desk clerk rejoices an eaten reinstatement at an engrossing cellar.

 ## Pedestrian Stylus

-A patriot farm equipment mechanic fears a electricity at a passage.
+A patriot farm equipment mechanic fears an electricity at a passage.

 ## Manga